Norovirus

 Disease Facts

 Norovirus is highly contagious.
 People can get norovirus through food and water, which is easily contaminated.
-It’s also easily contracted through contact with sick people and contaminated surfaces.
+Outbreaks have been linked to commercially distributed oysters and shellfish, as well as ill food handlers.

 Those who are sick should not prepare food or care for others.
+Wait at least 48 hours after symptoms resolve before preparing food for others, and practice thorough handwashing during and after experiencing symptoms.

+Most people recover on their own from infection.
 Drink plenty of liquids to replace any liquids lost from vomiting and diarrhea.
 If someone with norovirus shows signs of severe dehydration, they may need to be hospitalized.

 Disclaimer